 Simultaneously with these activities, a movement for the emancipation of women was developing in Poland.
 Its participants were all active in the aforementioned fields.
 Women’s organisations were often accused of taking up matters as 'trivial' as equality, at a time when the entire nation was enslaved.
 One of these derogatory statements was: 'It’s a waste of time to fight for women’s rights, of time required for national combat'.
 The activist painter Maria Dulębianka responsed with the rhetorical question: 'Does a woman stand apart from her nation?'

 Saying No to Children, Kitchen, Church: The Pioneers of Women’s Rights in Poland

 And a clear trail was carved behind them, not only that of the fight for equality, but also that of the most holy of battles, the one most dear to our hearts, the battle for the soul of the Polish nation, prone to the greedy partitioners’ claws.
-The story of our fighters’ struggle is a story of rhythm, power, tension, and the most socially-engaged kind of work.
+The story of our fighters’ struggle is a story of rhythm, power, tension and the most socially engaged kind of work.
 It is a story of work carried out by individuals, for whom universal affairs took over the entire space of their personal ambitions and desires.
-The idea of liberating women was bound up with liberating the nation, with the fire of the most deeply lived patriotism, with the greatest sacrifice in the name of the motherland, and with constant efforts at illuminating [the nation through the] underground [education] so strictly, that frequently, if not most of the time, the main slogans served as a protective shield for other slogans, which were forbidden.
+The idea of liberating women was bound up with liberating the nation, with the fire of the most deeply lived patriotism, with the greatest sacrifice in the name of the motherland – and with constant efforts at illuminating [the nation through] underground [education], so strictly that frequently, if not most of the time, the main slogans served as a protective shield for other slogans, which were forbidden.

 So who were among the Polish heroines of the era?
-We take a look at a few key women as well as the various strategies they took to fight against a partitioned Poland.
+Let's take a look at a few key women, as well as the various strategies they took to fight against a partitioned Poland.

 The mighty Modjeska & other women representatives